CDC Eases Voluntary Cruise Guidelines 24 Hours Before Deadline

 The CDC has further defined the definition of "up to date", stating it "means when a person has received all recommended COVID-19 vaccines, including any booster dose(s) when eligible".

-The clarification of this new wording now allows cruise ships to exempt passengers who are ineligible for boosters – namely children under five – in their calculation toward the CDC's 'Vaccination Standard of Excellence'.
+The clarification of this new wording now allows cruise ships to exempt passengers who are ineligible for boosters -- namely children under 5 -- in their calculation toward the CDC's "Vaccination Standard of Excellence."
 This classification, the highest available, encompasses cruise ships to operate with at least 95% of their passengers and 95% of their crew being up to date with their COVID-19 vaccines.

-As of this writing, 67 ships are listed as having opted into the CDC's voluntary COVID-19 Cruise Ship Program.
+By the close of the day on February 18, 105 ships are listed as having voluntarily opted-in to the CDC's voluntary COVID-19 Cruise Ship Program.